ChrstphrHll/npc_gen/students/Ivistra Stockton.md

 ---
 # Ivistra Stockton
 ### Description
-- Tiefling Wizard from Aldercrown Empire
+- Tiefling Wizard from Beleriand
 - 5th year Diplomacy student in Jettenia
 - shoulder length wavy dirty blonde hair that's plain, Green eyes, and Pale Yellow skin
 - Is Mellow and Single-minded, and has Exceptionalism as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes